-Introduces the nature of children's language and literacy learning and the assessment and instruction of the English language arts in inclusive classrooms.
+Introduces the nature of children's language and literacy learning and the assessment and instruction of English language arts in inclusive classrooms.
 Considers the means of developing a learning environment that nurtures the language learning of all children.
-Students articulate a philosophy of teaching the English language arts and begin to develop their program portfolio.
-Prerequisites: Course listed below or permission of instructor.
-Taken concurrently with EDUC 314 and EDUC 320.
+Students articulate a philosophy of teaching English language arts.
+Taken concurrently with EDUC 314 and 320.

-Prerequisite(s):EDUC 219, EDUC 235
+Prerequisite(s): EDUC 235 and EDUC 219 or permission